josedanielfd/Sentiment-Analysis/README.md

 # Sentiment Analysis

+This project was elected as a presenting poster in the 2018 YinzOR Student Conference. link: https://2018yinzorstudentconference.wordpress.com/poster-session/

 ## Introduction:
 An important part of an opinion is its sentiment.
 To predict these sentiments, we use a Yelp dataset to train an Opinion Mining model.We explore two approaches for creating features: uni-gram bag of words model and pre-trained embeddings.
 The bag of words model is based on the count of lemmatized words in each opinion.